maxshuty/sample-color-picker/README.md

 ## Bonus challenge
 Take this repo and make the colors dynamic where a user can pass in any valid list of CSS colors for each component!

 Want to go farther?
-Capture the selected color for any given component and store it in a list.
+Capture the selected color for any given component and store it in a key value list where the key is the id of the color picker.
+The value is the color.

 ## Demo
 View the demo [**here**](https://codepen.io/maxshuty/pen/MWyBrKB).